 and study the associated finite horizon optimal control problem

-Here $\mathbb{E}_{\nu_0}$ refers to the expectation with respect to the probability measure $\mathbb{P}_{\nu_0}$ over the paths of the process described by \eqref{eq:SDE}.
-The subscript $\nu_0$ refers to the dependence on the initial distribution, which we assume to be known exactly.
-Throughout, we further assume that all problem data is described in terms of polynomials in the following sense. \begin{assumption} The drift coefficient $f:X \times U \to \mathbb{R}^{n_x}$, diffusion matrix $gg^\top:X \times U \to \mathbb{R}^{n_x \times n_x}$, stage cost $l:X\times U \to \mathbb{R}$ and terminal cost $\phi:X \times U \to \mathbb{R}$ are componentwise polynomial functions jointly in both arguments.
-The state space $X$ and the set of admissible control inputs $U$ are basic closed semialgebraic sets. \end{assumption}
+Here, $\mathbb{E}_{\nu_0}$ denotes the expectation with respect to the probability measure $\mathbb{P}_{\nu_0}$ over the paths of the diffusion process \eqref{eq:SDE}.
+The subscript $\nu_0$ indicates the dependence on the distribution of the initial state, which we assume to be known.
+Throughout, we further assume that all problem data is described in terms of polynomials in the following sense. \begin{assum} The drift coefficient $f:X \times U \to \mathbb{R}^{n_x}$, diffusion matrix $gg^\top:X \times U \to \mathbb{R}^{n_x \times n_x}$, stage cost $l:X\times U \to \mathbb{R}$ and terminal cost $\phi:X \times U \to \mathbb{R}$ are componentwise polynomial functions jointly in both arguments.
+The state space $X$ and the set of admissible control actions $U$ are basic closed semialgebraic sets. \end{assum}